 Fishing with a paste in a feeder

 After I made my point from the place I catch, I stay there.
 It is vital to form a dense food spot with constant throwing the feeder in the same spot.
 Picking using a paste is very fast – I throw a new portion every 90 – 120 seconds.
 That way, I continuously Add new pieces of food to a place and don’t leave the hook for long at the bottom, because the paste quickly dissolves in the water.
 Also, you need to remember about the size of the used feeders.
 Usually, I start with big once.
 If I can’t catch anything, I go for the medium ones.
-Sometimes it can get to small one; it usually happens when fishing in the shallows.
+Sometimes it can get to a small one; it usually happens when angling in the shallows.
 The feeding carp will not rate your work if he gets banged on the head with a big feeder.

 Throwing – is a critical phase in cathing with feeder and a paste.
 If your Throw is fast and robust, the dough will always fly off the hook.
 Your throw should be smooth and accurate.
 So you need to make sure about that too.

 If you decided to catch fish that way, you need to determine, what kind of nozzle will you have.
 There are only two options – using a premade paste or a unique dry mix for making the dough, or using the same combination, as in the lure.